Selective decay in fluids with advected quantities: MHD and Hall MHD: Main Example: Selective decay for MHD

-\begin{remark}\rm Although the fluid momentum $\mathbf{m}$ is not modified, the modification of $ \mathbf{B} $ produces changes in both the $ \mathbf{u} $- and $ \mathbf{B} $-equations, as explained in \S\ref{subsec_SDP}.
-Note also that applying \eqref{SDP_LP_dissip} here would not yield any changes in the original equations, since $ \delta C/ \delta \mathbf{m} =0$.
-However, selective decay by Casimir dissipation in this case does produce loss of magnetic helicity.
+\begin{remark}\rm Although the fluid momentum $\mathbf{m}$ is not modified { in this example}, the modification of $ \mathbf{B} $ produces changes in both the $ \mathbf{u} $- and $ \mathbf{B} $-equations, as explained in \S\ref{subsec_SDP}.
+Hence, selective decay by Casimir dissipation in this case produces loss of magnetic helicity.
 This means the introduction of Casimir dissipation causes a loss of linkages in the $\mathbf{B}$ field lines, due to reconnection. \end{remark}